strimzi/proposals/035-ca-abstraction.md

   ${fingerprint}.${state}: <PEM encoded Secret>
 ```

 The `fingerprint` is the fingerprint/thumbprint of the certificate.
-I.e. the SHA-1 has of the ASN.1 DER-encoded form of the X509 certificate.
+I.e. the SHA-1 hash of the ASN.1 DER-encoded form of the X509 certificate.
 The `state` can be any of the states of the CA certificate trust state machine described above.
 Again, including the state in the item name facilitates inspection of the Secret.

 The existing Secrets, named using `${cluster}-${ca}-certs` and passed via Secret volume mounts to containers would not change under this proposal.